Jonathan Hurst automates human movement.

 Cassie is carefully designed, can stand on its own and — importantly — has feet.

-Hurst, who is married with two young daughters, was open with OSU from the start about his plans to eventually go entrepreneurial.
+Hurst, who is married and has two young daughters, was open with OSU from the start about his plans to eventually go entrepreneurial.

 By the end of 2015, Hurst, who remains an OSU assistant professor, had partnered with another Carnegie alum, Damion Shelton, and Mikhail Jones, an OSU master’s student, to create Cassie.
 Shelton provides the business savvy; Jones is Agility’s chief engineer.